hpgross/git-workflow/github_workflow.md

 <https://github.com/new>

-creates a new empty repo, with options for a .readme or .gitignore
+creates a new empty repo, with options for a README or .gitignore

 ### B. Locally